 Much like web pages, clients can retrieve a Carbon LDP document by URL.
 However, most web pages are semi-structured and designed to be rendered in a web browser for human consumption.
 Carbon LDP resources are represented by fully structured data.
 This makes them both easily transformed into HTML for rendering in a browser and more easily understood and processed by machines.
 This leads to a host of computational benefits and integration capabilities not afforded by typical application architectures.
 Applications powered by Carbon LDP are ready for the Semantic Web.

 Carbon LDP includes a Workbench - a graphical user interface that helps you visualize and manage data outside of your custom application.

-The Workbench provides a convenient way to create and list applications.
-It also features a Document Explorer for visualizing the documents, data, and links that exist in an application.
-It features a SPARQL Client so that you can compose queries and inspect data outside of your client-side application code.
-It also provides a utility for exporting and importing data backups.
+The Workbench provides a convenient way to create and list resources.
+It features a Document Explorer for visualizing the documents, data, and links that exist in your application.
+It also features a SPARQL Client so that you can compose queries and inspect data outside of your client-side application code.
 The Workbench itself is open-source.
-Developed as a Carbon app using Angular 2, it provides example code that developers can use as an example for how to build rich, single-page applications using popular front-end frameworks and Carbon LDP.
+Developed as a Carbon LDP application using Angular, it provides code that developers can use as an example of how to build rich, single-page applications using popular front-end frameworks and Carbon LDP.